 As a child, I remember practicing my drawing by tracing images of Spider-Man on the sliding glass door.
 And later as a father, I taught my young sons to draw Spider-Man as well.
 As an uncoordinated short kid with glasses, I was irrepressibly drawn to the idea of an insecure, introverted nerd who was secretly saving the world.

 In many ways, we are the stories that we tell about ourselves.
-My story doesn’t include being bitten by a radio-active spider, but it does include God’s grace through the person of Jesus and the continuing work of the Spirit.
+My story doesn’t include being bitten by a radio-active spider or being exposed to gamma rays, but it does include God’s grace through the person of Jesus and the continuing work of the Spirit.
 As such, each of our stories is the ultimate redemption story, and our ability to express that story forms who we are and how we see ourselves, and ultimately flows through our art.

 We each have a unique story, and each story is worth telling.
 As an artist of faith, what is your story?
 How has it formed you?
 And how are you saving the world with it—through your words, through your art, and through your life?